Demi-urge/menace_sandbox/CONTRIBUTING.md

 and clones.
 The `tools/check_static_paths.py` pre-commit hook scans for these violations.

+## Stripe integration

+To centralize billing logic and API configuration, the `stripe` Python package must only be imported by `stripe_billing_router.py`.
+Other modules should rely on the router's helpers rather than interacting with Stripe directly.
+The `check-stripe-imports` pre-commit hook enforces this restriction.

 Before submitting a pull request, run `pre-commit run --all-files` to execute this and other checks locally.